Liza Koshy: Other ventures

 Koshy hosted the live preshow at the 2017 Golden Globes Awards, which received 2.7 million live viewers on Twitter – a record for the medium.
 She also hosted Nigel Lythgoe's series Every Single Step and was "the only social entertainer chosen to promote the 2016 MTV Movie Awards."
 She was one of the hosts on Total Request Live on MTV from 2017 to 2018 and served as a producer and developer of content for MTV.
 Koshy was the first "digital star" interviewed for Vogue magazine's "73 Questions" web series.
 Koshy conducted interviews of the celebrities attending the 2018 and 2019 Met Galas on behalf of Vogue.
 She hosted the revival of the Nickelodeon game show Double Dare from June 2018 to December 2019.
 In 2020, Koshy hosted the Quibi dance competition show Floored.

-Her online advertisements for Beats Electronics draw four times more viewers than those of other celebrities.
-Koshy collaborates with The Giving Keys, a jewelry company that employs and supports the formerly homeless population, on a necklace collection.
-She is a co-chair of "When We All Vote", a nonpartisan, nonprofit group dedicated to increasing voter participation.
-She also advertises Beyond Meat.
+Her online advertisements for Beats Electronics attracted four times more viewers than those of other celebrities.
+Koshy collaborates with The Giving Keys, a jewelry company that employs and supports people tranistioning out of homelessness, on a necklace collection.
+She is a co-chair of "When We All Vote", a nonpartisan, nonprofit group dedicated to increasing voter participation and promotes Beyond Meat.